arvinder-nitj/mosh_docker/02_introduction_to_docker/README.md

 What Docker does is to package the application with everything it needs to run.
 Therefore, if it works on the development machine, it will work on testing and production machines as well.
 Additionally, any new comers will not have to go through a complex local setup, but just use that Docker container.

+Docker download and run dependencies in a container, which is an isolated environment that allows multiple applications use different versions of some software side by side.

+  `docker-compose up`

+Docker can also easily remove the dependencies associated with an application when it is not in use.

+  `docker-compose down --rmi all`

 You can run multiple Docker containers (for example, multiple applications) in you machine.
 Each Docker container will generate its needed environment and avoid clashes.

 ## Virtual Machines Vs Containers